greystate/Greystate-XSLT-Helpers/README.md

 Using these helpers usually just require the same 2 steps:

-1. Include the file(s) in your main XSLT file using the include instruction, e.g.:
+1. Include the file(s) in your main XSLT file using the include instruction:

 	`<xsl:include href="_HelperFile.xslt" />`

-2. Perform one of the following actions
+2. Perform one of the following actions:
 	* Applying templates in a specific mode

+		`<xsl:apply-templates select="$currentPage/pageImage" mode="media" />`

 	* Calling a named template

+		`<xsl:call-template name="PageinateSelection" />`

 ## Helpers